 Stable synthetic derivatives like ascorbate phosphate and ascorbyl palmitate, aka ester-C, have limited permeability and function in the skin.
 They just don’t compare to natural L-ascorbic acid, the least stable in solution.

 L-ascorbic acid kept separate until ready to use.
 The problem here is devising a way to store the powder that minimizes its exposure to light, heat, air and moisture.
-Vitamin C stored in capsules or ampoules are poor choices because of the exposure to oxidative elements during manufacture, and again while in storage.
+Vitamin C stored in capsules or ampoules is a poor choice because of the exposure to oxidative elements during manufacture, and again while in storage.
 Vitamin C stored in opaque containers that can be sprinkled over a serum or cream are a better solution, but one that still leaves vitamin C vulnerable to some degradation, both during production and while in storage.
-In addition, when the ascorbic acid is dissolved in water just prior to use it may irritate skin, since irritation, if it occurs, is caused mainly by the generation of hydrogen ions when the acid dissociates in water.
+In addition, when the ascorbic acid is dissolved in water just prior to use, it may irritate skin, since irritation from vitamin C is caused mainly by the generation of hydrogen ions when the acid dissociates in water.

-Fortunately, we have, as always, research and development to the rescue.
+Fortunately, we have research and development to the rescue.
 Since water is the main catalyst of vitamin C oxidation, it makes sense that stabilization could be achieved by using an anhydrous (containing no water) vehicle.
 Indeed, anhydrous vitamin C is not only more stable in storage but also on the skin after application.
-(To learn more about description of the non-aqueous vehicle’s ingenious design, please follow the discussion of vitamin C in our December “From the Lab” section.)

 Stability: Vitamin C remains stable in suspension until it is delivered to the skin.
 And it is protected right up to the time it is put on the skin and the organic solvent evaporates.
 There is no exposure of the L-ascorbic acid to elements that may degrade it.